-Add additional sliders controlling the carrying capacity of the world (how many people can be in the world at one time) and the average lifespan of the people.
+Add additional sliders controlling the carrying capacity of the world (how many people can be in the world at one time), the average lifespan of the people and their birth-rate.

 Build a similar model simulating viral infection of a non-human host with very different reproductive rates, lifespans, and population densities.